TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Extbase/Mvc/BeforeActionCallEvent.rst

 :php:`TYPO3\CMS\Extbase\Event\Mvc\BeforeActionCallEvent`

-Event that is triggered before any Extbase Action is called within the ActionController or one of its subclasses.
+Event that is triggered before any `Extbase`:pn: action is called within the ActionController or one of its subclasses.

 API